codi0/prototypr/README.md

 8. Modules are loaded
 9. app.loaded event is called
 10. app.upgrade event is called (if version config value has changed)
-11. App->run() is called (either immediately, on script termination or manually - depending on configuration)
+11. App->run() is called (either immediately, on script termination or manually - depending on config)
 12. app.init event is called
 13. Cron check is run
 14. Route is matched and executed
-15. app.output event is called (allowd for output manipulation before being sent to the client)
+15. app.output event is called (allows for output manipulation before being sent to the client)
 16. app.shutdown event is called

 ## Use of modules